Can Quitting Online Activities be The Key to Millennial Happiness?

 Remember the days when work remained only at work – the moment you switched off, you were off from work.
 But internet connection, its speed, smartphones, social media, and so much more – just about staying connected and being available is making office, home, and relations mix up.

 This entire mix up cause’s lack of productivity, impacts on relationships, increases stress.
 Abstaining from this and use of technology reverses the consequences.

 However, a regular schedule of “rest time” or disconnection helps.
 While shutting off completely may not be the solution and it may be crucial, a little time to optimize the newly learned stuff is essential.
 Luckily, a great number of people are participating in this and are validating the importance of downtime.

 There’s even a holiday created by The Sabbath Manifesto that gives a day in smelling the roses: The National Day of Unplugging, once a year on March 9-10.

 Various bloggers and leaders, such as The Minimalists website suggestion canceling the home internet access to make the home computer look less appealing.
 Others have also embarked on the same journey with different suggestions.

-For the ones who cannot resist internet at all, there are special getaway experiences to that offer real-life activities and bonding experiences that distract former tech fiends from the withdrawal process.
+For the ones who cannot resist the internet at all, there are special getaway experiences that offer real-life activities and bonding experiences that distract former tech fiends from the withdrawal process.